crcdng/hen-timeline/timeline.md

 https://blog.nomadic-labs.com/delphi-official-release.html

 #### September 23, 2020
-“Friends, something has been bugging me for a while”, starts the tweet in which artist Memo Akten addresses concerns about the energy usage of crypto art.
-In the subsequent days and weeks a  ensues subsequently publishes research and a tool to calculate energy consumption of artworks and alternative models .
-In The ensuing artists hold back
+“Friends, something has been bugging me for a while”, begins the tweet in which artist Memo Akten addresses deep concerns about the energy usage of crypto art.
+In the subsequent days and weeks heated debates ensue.
+Memo subsequently publishes research and a tool to calculate the energy consumption of artworks.
+The latter was later weaponized against individual artists against the intention of its creator and therefore withdrawn.
 http://cryptoart.wtf
 https://memoakten.medium.com/the-unreasonable-ecological-cost-of-cryptoart-2221d3eb2053
 https://github.com/memo/eco-nft